Module 5: Preventing corruption in project procurement

 apparent urgency requiring sole sourced or accelerated procedures

-the specification favouring one bidder
+evaluation criteria or contract specification favouring one bidder

 bids accepted after the submission deadline